 Below are a few of the many sex positive publications our Research Affiliates have produced.
+Just click on the year to open the list.
 Please be aware that not all publications may be publicly or freely accessed.

 Berdychevsky, L. & Carr, N. (2020).
 Innovation and Impact of Sex as Leisure in Research and Practice: Introduction to the Special Issue, Leisure Sciences, 42:3-4, 255-274, DOI: 10.1080/01490400.2020.1714519

 Bromfield, N., Panichelli, M., & Capous-Desyllas, M. (2020).
 At the Intersection of COVID-19 and Sex Trade in the United States: A Call for Social Work Action.
 Affilia: The Journal of Women and Social Work.

 Capous-Desyllas, M., Payne, D. & Panichelli, M. (2020).
 Sex Trade in Los Angeles: Sex Work, Police Violence, and Carceral Feminism.
 Affilia: The Journal of Women and Social Work.

 Capous-Desyllas, M. & Loy, V. (2020).
 Navigating Intersecting Identities, Self-Representation and Relationships: A Qualitative Study with Trans Sex Workers Living and Working in Los Angeles, CA. Sociological Inquiry, 90(2): 339-370.

 Christensen, C., Capous-Desyllas, M. & Arczynski, A. (2020).
 Photovoice as a Multi-level Tool for Gender and Sexual Identity Exploration.
 Families in Society.